spattisson/zaproxy/ZAP-API-Scan.md

-The ZAP API scan is a script that is available in the ZAP Live [[Docker]] image.
+The ZAP API scan is a script that is available in the ZAP Live and Weekly [[Docker]] images.

 It is tuned for performing scans against APIs defined by either OpenAPI or SOAP via either a local file or a URL.